Kmeakin/resume/src/resume.typ

   description: "Arm, CE-OSS, Rust",
 )
 #resume-item[
-  - AArch64 feature support and performance improvements to the Rust and LLVM compilers.
+  - Implemented feature support and performance improvements for the AArch64 Rust target.
   - Setup an internal deployment of `crater`, Rust's regression testing tool.
-  - Investigated changing the default linker on Rust's `aarch64-linux` target to `lld` to reduce compile-times
+  - Investigated changing the default linker on Rust's AArch64 target to `lld` to reduce compile-times
     - Using the internal `crater` deployment, identified crates that would be broken by the change, and worked with maintainers to fix them.
     - Benchmarked the compile-time improvements of using `lld` on the